 The best user experience is when there are no breaks in connectivity.
 That is what a DAS guarantees.

 The best neutral hosts are experts when it comes to telecommunications infrastructure.
-Neutral hosts in the past only offered this expertise to the wireless carriers due to market demands, but now that expertise is available other types of companies that require connectivity, since they have become a crucial piece of the end user’s connectivity experience.
+Neutral hosts in the past only offered this expertise to the wireless carriers due to market demands, but now that expertise is available other types of companies that require connectivity, especially the enterprise.
+This means you don’t have to be a wireless carrier anymore to control your end user’s connectivity experience.

-In addition to offering the highest quality of telecom infrastructure engineering for your business, neutral hosts are also looking toward the future.
+In addition to offering the highest quality of telecom infrastructure engineering, neutral hosts are also looking toward the future.
 5G is already close to becoming a reality, so it presents a challenge that neutral hosts are as prepared as anyone to meet.

 We have demonstrated our expertise through turn-key solutions for various segments of the market.
 Unlike other neutral host providers, which are typically speculative in nature, we empower the enterprise to take control of their own destiny with guaranteed 5G-ready mobile connectivity after the system is installed.

 How do we guarantee this connectivity, where so many others have failed?
 Part of the reason lies in our flexible financial model.
-We don’t require upfront capital from the enterprise.
-With QMC, enterprises can pay for the system and its long-term operational costs with a monthly fixed fee.
+We don’t require upfront capital from venue owners.
+With QMC, owners can pay off the system and its long-term operational costs with a monthly fixed fee after we’ve taken all the upfront installation risk.
+We don’t get paid till carriers are on air.

 Another reason why we empower venues with connectivity is how we work with the rest of the wireless ecosystem.
 We align all designs with our carrier partners in advance, ensuring that our deployments meet their quality standards.
 Our full suite of capabilities allows us to plug in to projects that have already begun but are perhaps missing certain elements, such as system design, contract management, sparing programs, or long-term capital.
 We add value while also ensuring that our partners win.
 That is what “fostering growth” means to us.